MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-adabas-aks-content.md

 1. **Input.** Input typically occurs either via Azure ExpressRoute from remote clients or via other applications currently running Azure.
 In either case, TCP/IP connections are the primary means of connection to the system.
 TLS port 443 provides access to web-based applications.
 You can leave the web-based applications presentation layer virtually unchanged to minimize user retraining.
 Alternatively, you can update this layer with modern UX frameworks per your requirements.
 For admin access to the VMs, you can use Azure Bastion hosts to maximize security by minimizing open ports.

 1. **Access in Azure.** In Azure, access to the application compute clusters is provided via an Azure load balancer.
 This approach allows scale-out compute resources to process the input work.
-Both level 7 (application level) and level 4 (network protocol level) load balancers are available.
+Both level 7 (application level) and level 4 (network protocol level) load balancers can be used.
 The type that you use depends on how the application input reaches the entry point of the compute cluster.
+Our recommendation is to use Azure application gateway - a Layer 7 load balancer with Web Application Firewall capabilities.

-1. **Application compute clusters.** The architecture supports applications that run in a container that can be deployed in a container orchestrator like Kubernetes.
-Adabas & Natural components can run inside container technology operated on top of a Linux operating system.
+1. **Application compute clusters.** The architecture supports applications that run in a container that can be deployed in Azure Kubernetes Service.
+Adabas & Natural components can run inside linux based containers.
 You can re-architect your legacy applications to modern container-based architectures and operate on top of Azure Kubernetes Service (AKS).

 1. **ApplinX terminal emulation** (Software AG).
 ApplinX is a server-based technology that provides web connectivity and integration into core system applications without requiring changes to the applications. **Natural Online** enables online users to connect to Natural applications via a web browser.
 Without ApplinX, users need to connect with terminal emulation software by using SSH.
 Both systems run in containers.